-The Porsche Cayenne E-Hybrid does offer all the fuel and tax savings inherent in a plug-in hybrid, but it is also still a big, prestige sports SUV and the insurance, tyres and servicing are going to be just as expensive as with any other 2.5-tonne 4x4 packing 456bhp.
+The Cayenne E-Hybrid offers all the fuel and tax savings inherent in a plug-in hybrid, but it is also still a big, prestigious and sporty SUV, so insurance, tyres and servicing are going to be just as expensive as with any other 2.5-tonne 4x4 packing 456bhp.

 Porsche Cayenne E-Hybrid insurance group

 The Porsche Cayenne falls into the highest insurance grouping.
-We got a quote for a 35 year-old male driver, with a driveway, full no-claims bonus and no penalties, and saw most quotes coming in at around £1,300 per year.
+We got a quote for a 35-year-old male driver, with a driveway, full no-claims bonus and no penalties, and saw most quotes coming in at around £1,300 a year.

 The Porsche Cayenne E-Hybrid has variable servicing intervals and will display a warning on the driver’s readout when it need attention, but generally it will need a major service every two years or 20,000 miles, whichever comes first.

 The Porsche Cayenne E-Hybrid costs £135 a year to tax, but because it costs more than £40,000 to buy, it incurs and extra ‘premium’ tax of £320 annually the first five times you tax it.
 CO2 emissions starting at 89g/km mean it doesn't get free entry to the London Congestion Charge Zone.